-Laos is a quiet and peaceful country on most occasions but when their beloved festivals come by, Laotians celebrate with great gusto.
+Laos is a quiet and peaceful country on most occasions but when their beloved festivals come by, Lao people celebrate with great gusto.
 South-East Asia has a great deal of overlapping and intermingling traditions but every country in this region is proud to have their own identity.

 Laos’ many festivals are intertwined with their humble agricultural lifestyle or their devotion to Buddhism.
 You will see that many of the festivals revolve around these central concepts and they inform how the festival is usually going to be celebrated.

 Take the time to learn a little bit more about each of these festivals so that you can visit Laos to experience them in person.